eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 Sequences
 *********

-A complex type that manages its members as a list of items allowing users to insert, remove or access to a member of the list.
+A complex type that manages its members as a list of elements allowing users to insert, remove or access to a member of the list.

 The |DynamicTypeBuilderFactory-api| exposes the function |DynamicTypeBuilderFactory::create_sequence_type| to facilitate the creation of this type.
-To create this type users need to specify the type that it is going to store.
+To create this type, the user must specify the type to be stored.
 Additionally, the size limit of the list.
 Users can use ``LENGTH_UNLIMITED`` to create unbounded sequences.

-The |DynamicData-api| class has a specific :func:`get__values` and :func:`set__values` functions for each primitive type that allow users to work with multiple values at once.
+The |DynamicData-api| class has a specific :func:`get_values` and :func:`set_values` functions for each primitive type, allowing users to work with multiple values at once.

 .. tabs::